-Glass Art Objects ‘Fire’ by Rebecca Mansbridge
+Glass Art Objects ‘A Cascade of Colour’ by Rebecca Mansbridge

 This delightful piece will infuse your home with a year-round glow.
 It is free-standing and will happily sit on any shelf or mantelpiece.
 Place it on a mirror/reflective surface and increase the drama!

 Perfect in the living or dining room, ensure you place it somewhere it can be viewed and enjoyed every day.

 Rebecca J Mansbridge is a talented and passionate British fused glass artist.
 Her creativity has taken many forms over the past 30 years, encompassing textile media, glass painting, photography and desktop publishing.
 In 2004, she joined a local workshop group that taught the skills for copper foil work and fusing glass.
 Rebecca has been exploring the beauty of this material ever since.
 She simply loves the colours of glass and the way light transforms it.